TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 Our goal is to fit a normal distribution for each pick, so that, instead of saying _"pick 21 is worth 800 points"_, we will say (for example) _"the value for pick 21 has a mean of 800 points and a standard deviation of 28 points"_.
 The second statement carries much more information: using the same approach as in the gas example, we can say that, in 68% of trades, pick 21 sells for between 772 and 828 points; in 95% of the trades, it sells for between 744 and 856 points; and, in 99% of the trades, it sells for between 716 and 894 points.
 For most real world applications, the interval corresponding to 95% of the transactions is considered "normal" or "typical".
 This means that, in our case, pick 21 is reasonably expected to sell for a value between 744 and 856 points.

-## Grading: a natural evolution of variability analysis

-After the mean and standard deviation are known, it is possible to take advantage of another cool feature of normal distributions: [percentiles](https://www.youtube.com/watch?v=MRqtXL2WX2M](https://en.wikipedia.org/wiki/Percentile_rank).
-For example, if a team sells pick 21 for 836 points, they got a 90-th percentile value (better value than 90% of all trades involving that pick).
-Similarly, the 10-th percentile value (bottom 10% value among all possible trades) is 764 points.
-Percentiles are really useful when it comes to grading transactions (but considering only percentiles is not always a fair way to evaluate trades).

 ## How to determine the cost variability for each pick?

 The possibility of calculating mean and standard deviation presents a great opportunity for the development of a more accurate draft chart.
 In the drafts between 2002 and 2024, there has been a great number of trades.
 The starting dataset constitutes of these trades, and presents a few challenges: